pietromarchesi/NMRC-practicals-2022/README.md

 # Requirements

 To run the practicals, we recommend to install the [Anaconda Distribution](https://www.anaconda.com/download/).
-Be sure to select the Python 3.7 version.
+You'll probably find the 3.9 Python version, but anything after 3.7 will surely work.
 Once you have Anaconda installed, you need to create an environment as specified by the `nmrc2022.yml` configuration file.

 - Open Anaconda
 - Go to the 'Environments' section